alexeagle/alexeagle.github.io/index.md

 Tech Lead for one year

-## Prior to Google
+## Opower, 1 year

+As employee #2 I got to build the UI for the company's flagship "Home energy reports" product.
+This was rendered onto paper and served by the US Postal Service!
+The company was later acquired by Oracle for $50M

+## Earlier employment
-See my [LinkedIn profile](https://www.linkedin.com/in/alexeagle) for employment history 1997-2008.
+See my [LinkedIn profile](https://www.linkedin.com/in/alexeagle) for employment history 1997-2007.

 # Education